scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/add-dc-to-existing-dc.rst

    * **cluster_name** - Set the selected cluster_name.
    * **seeds** - IP address of an existing node (or nodes).
-   * **listen_address** - IP address that Scylla used to connect to the other Scylla nodes in the cluster.
+   * **listen_address** - IP address that ScyllaDB used to connect to the other ScyllaDB nodes in the cluster.
    * **endpoint_snitch** - Set the selected snitch.
    * **rpc_address** - Address for CQL client connections.